varjakm/Andmetehnika_projekt/README.md

 <i>Remark: there are numerous other indicators available as well, for climate, agriculture, energy, health. </i>

 Our aim was to download *.csv files, however, .zip files where provided by the website.
-Thus, *.zip files were download and unpacked, a separate folder was each indicator.
+Thus, *.zip files were download and unpacked, a separate folder was made for each indicator.
 Following, in each *unpacked folder, the file starting with 'API*' denotes the *.csv file of interest, other two are for meta information.
 However,  the first few rows in 'API*' file contains some extra unnecessary information, which was removed and following that we get three inital files to start working on: gdp_per_capita.csv, life_expectancy.csv, and literacy.csv (these are in the same folder level as file 'projekt.ipynb')

 <b>gdp_per_capita.csv top row:</b>